Thommil/tge/README.md

  // +build !js
 ```

-for mobile (target android or ios is also possible):
+for mobile (targeting only android or ios is also possible):

 ```golang
  // +build android ios